 The Escrick dance was performed at Xmas and New Year period with several characters being called on - King, Queen, and Betty plus Clown and his wife Madame Sylvester!
 The dance lapsed ‘about 40 years ago’ (i.e. 1872).

 George Bell was born at Riccall in April qr 1839 (Selby 23-551), 6th of 9 children of William Bell, agricultural labourer, and his wife Hannah.
 He found work as a carter at nearby Escrick village (1871 census) and stayed there for the rest of his life.
 He married Margaret Cawood in January qr 1871 (9c 711) and they had 5 children.
 George became a house painter (1881 census) and remained so for the rest of his working life.
-His date of death is yet to be confirmed.
+George died on 21 November 1912 and is buried at Escrick.

 A few revival sides perform the Escrick dance today and various Youtubes exist.

 Thanks to Kevin Holland for information provided.